 - Protecting a Parent Who Is in Assisted Living from Financial Scams and Identity Theft

-Guest contributor: Lyle Solomon has extensive legal experience as well as in-depth knowledge and experience in consumer finance and writing.
+Guest contributor Lyle Solomon has extensive legal experience, as well as in-depth knowledge and writing skills in consumer finance.
 He has been a member of the California State Bar since 2003.
 He graduated from the University of the Pacific’s McGeorge School of Law in Sacramento, California, in 1998, and currently works for the Oak View Law Group in California as a Principal Attorney.